Ask AI

 )

-This condition translates to Any upstream dependencies (parents) part of an in-progress run or failed during the latest run.
+This condition translates to Any upstream dependencies (parents) are part of an in-progress run or failed during the latest run.

 Operands#